 Announcement!
 An Official Biography On Legendary Actor Sanjeev Kumar

-Uday Jariwala, nephew of the late actor and also the head of the Sanjeev Kumar Foundation will be the co-author.
+Uday Jariwala, nephew of the late actor and also the head of the Sanjeev Kumar Foundation, will be the co-author.
 Reeta Gupta says, "My friends in the film industry are very excited about this book.
 While there will always be an opinion on who the greatest actor in Hindi cinema is, people would universally agree that Sanjeev Kumar's unique dialogue delivery is a patent by itself."

 Uday Jariwala adds, "My uncle's biography was long overdue.
 I was really happy when Reeta Gupta approached me with the same.
 The legend of Sanjeev Kumar deserves to be told, as he left us too early.
 The enduring charm to his 'common man' appeal remains.
 Producers continued to release films (a total of 10), up to 1993, eight years after his death.
 Even today, Indians across the globe see him as an iconic performer."